 So….I got to work tweaking my Pinterest page and organised it.
 I have included a little bit below about the names of each section, and there are some example images of my soon to be very dynamic boards.

-It is a time for new web design!
+It is a time for new web design for my official website, Samata.
 Just to let you know I have updated my site with some new changes – we went for a simplified, cleaner feel and hope that you enjoy it!

 I finally updated my Style page and we are working on my YouTube channel, ChannelSamata.